Paramedic Science

 Exemptions and transferability

-Ulster University is not it in a position to accept applications from students from England, Scotland or Wales for this course due to regulations issued by the Department of Health Northern Ireland.
+Ulster University is not in a position to accept applications from students from England, Scotland or Wales for this course due to regulations issued by the Department of Health Northern Ireland.
 This programme is not currently accepting applications from international students.
 Find out more at www.ulster.ac.uk/study/undergraduate/full-time-fees/funded-courses

 Careers & opportunities